A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Strongly cuspidal functions

 \subsection{Weighted characters of strongly cuspidal functions}

 Let $M$ be a Levi subgroup of $G$ and $\sigma$ a tempered representation of $M(F)$.
-Recall that in subsection \ref{section 2.5}, we have defined tempered distributions $J_L^Q(\sigma,.)$ on $G(F)$ for all $L\in\mathcal{L}(M)$ and all $Q\in\mathcal{F}(L)$.
-These distributions depended on the choice of a maximal compact subgroup $K$ which is special in the $p$-adic case and also on the way we normalized intertwining operators (cf subsection \ref{section 2.4}).
+Recall that in Section \ref{section 2.5}, we have defined tempered distributions $J_L^Q(\sigma,.)$ on $G(F)$ for all $L\in\mathcal{L}(M)$ and all $Q\in\mathcal{F}(L)$.
+These distributions depended on the choice of a maximal compact subgroup $K$ which is special in the $p$-adic case and also on the way we normalize intertwining operators (cf.\ Section \ref{section 2.4}).

 \begin{lem} Let $f\in \mathcal{C}(G(F))$ be a strongly cuspidal function.

 \begin{enumerate}[(i)]

 \item For all $L\in \mathcal{L}(M)$ and all $Q\in \mathcal{F}(L)$, if $L\neq M$ or $Q\neq G$, then we have